 REIMBURSEMENT PROCEDURES

 Eligible employees will be reimbursed at the approved rate, as follows:

-The Reimbursement of Travel Expenses Form is to be completed and signed by the eligible employee.
+For eligible permanent staff, reimbursement of travel will be completed in the Board’s accounting web-app, Employee Centre, Access to Employee Centre will be provided by the Controller of Business and Financial Services.

-The Reimbursement of Travel Expenses Form is to be signed by the eligible employee's Supervisor/Superintendent and then forwarded to the appropriate Superintendent/ Controller of Facilities Services.
+For casual and occasional staff, the Reimbursement of Travel Expenses Form is to be completed.
+This form is to be completed electronically, printed, and signed by the employee and their Supervisor/Superintendent and then forwarded to the appropriate Superintendent/ Controller of Facilities Services.
+Hand written submissions will not be accepted.

-The Reimbursement of Travel Expenses Form shall be submitted on a monthly basis within the current school year.
+Reimbursement of Travel Expenses shall be submitted on a monthly basis within the current school year.

-The approval for travel reimbursement for forms submitted beyond 60 days of travel dates will be at the discretion of the Superintendent of Business and Financial Services.
+The approval for travel reimbursement submitted beyond 60 days of travel dates will be at the discretion of the Superintendent of Business and Financial Services.

 References